kimco2/project_1_misison_youtube/writeup.md

 ## 4 - Are trending videos a certain duration?
 * Three quarters of trending videos are 9 minutes or less, with half having a duration of less than 5 minutes.
 * Additionally, videos that trended for a longer period were under 4 minutes.

 ## 5 - Is there any relationship between trending videos and likes/dislikes, views, comments, and tags?
-Highly viewed categories have a higher number of likes, and the relationship between the two is strong.
+* Highly viewed categories have a higher number of likes, and the relationship between the two categories (Entertainment & Music) is strong.
+There was no relationship between the number of views and likes/dislikes for the other video categories.
 * The more tags a video has the fewer the number of dislikes.
 Additionally, the more tags a video has the less comments it receives.
+For highly viewed videos, the number of tags does not have any relationship on the number of views.
-* Be cautious if publishing videos in controversial areas (such as Non-Profits & Activism and News & Politics) as these categories are prone to dislikes.
+* According to the correlations observed between the views and dislikes, it is recommended to the content producer to be cautious if publishing videos in controversial areas (such as Non-Profits & Activism and News & Politics) as these categories are prone to dislikes.

 ## How Content Creators can optomise thier videos based on these findings...
 * Publish videos in the entertainment or music categories - These categories have a the greatest number of trending videos.